 Any good art gallery is bound to showcase a wealth of creative, aesthetic, and monetary value.
 Unfortunately, that also means showcasing a lot of value to be potentially lost when disaster strikes, whether it strikes in the form of natural disaster, vandalism, loss, theft, or any one of the many disastrous things that could befall your art collection.

 That’s where the need for comprehensive fine art insurance comes in.
 Of course, we never want the worst-case scenarios to happen, nor to even think about the worst-case scenarios, but it’s helpful to have a contingency plan in case they do happen.

-If your gallery will be opened around the Sierra Foothills, then we strongly recommend that you consider seeking help from FACE - Fine Art & Collectibles Enterprises.
+If your gallery will be opened around the Sierra Foothills, then we strongly recommend that you consider seeking help from FACE Insurance.
 Contact us today to find out if our fine art insurance policies are right for your needs.